top of page

 28. God instructed this man to take refuge in the Kerith Ravine near the Jordan River.

 a.
-Herod hunted John the Baptist, who survived on locusts and honey in the ravine.
+John the Baptist was being hunted by King Herod and survived on locusts and honey in the ravine.

-God instructed Elijah to seek refuge in Kerith Ravine.
+God instructed Elijah to seek refuge in Kerith Ravine, located by a brook.

-Ravens brought bread and meat, and he drank from the brook.
+Ravens brought bread and meat, and Elijah drank from the brook.

 1 Kings 17:2-6.

-29. What does the Old Testament prescribe for a wife who defends her husband and grabs the opponent's privates?
+29. What does the Old Testament prescribe for a wife who defends her husband by grabbing the opponent's privates?

 a.
 Her hand must be cut off immediately.